reddhouse/cp-api/README.md

 # cp-api

-An API for the Cooperative Party web client.
+The API for the Cooperative Party web client.